YMCA NSW Youth Parliament

 What is the participation fee?

-Each participant is required to pay a participation fee of $600.
+Each participant is required to pay a participation fee.
+The exact amount for 2015 will be confirmed shortly.
+In 2014, the fee was $600.
 This fee covers all accommodation, meals, activities, resources and on-camp transport for the duration of the program.
 Please note that this fee does not cover transport to and from camps.

 Past participants have found it valuable to seek sponsorship to cover the program fee.
 Your local MP, council, school, service clubs and community groups are often keen to support young people in the local area involved in programs like Youth Parliament.
 The YMCA also offer a limited number of fee-assisted places in the program which are available upon application each February.